-The buildup on tubs, shower, sinks and faucets caused by hard water are only part of the problem.
+The buildup on tubs, shower, sinks, and faucets caused by hard water are only part of the problem.
 The minerals in hard water also start to build up inside pipes, fixtures, and appliances over time.
-The buildup we don’t see can start to cause all sorts of plumbing problems, such as reduced water flow, clogs and increased stress on pipes and fixtures.
+The buildup we don’t see can start to cause all sorts of plumbing problems, such as reduced water flow, clogs, and increased stress on pipes and fixtures.
 The mineral deposits can also cause appliances to operate less efficiently and wear down faster.
 For example, a water heater has to heat all of the mineral scale buildup inside the tank, as well as the water.
-Overall, hard water results in less efficient plumbing and more repairs over time.
+Overall, hard water can result in less efficient plumbing and more repairs over time.

 Testing For Hard Water

-White scale buildup on plumbing fixtures is often a good indicator of the presence hard water.
-If you suspect that you have hard water, there is a low-tech way to test for hard water by shaking up a small amount of dish soap and water in a closed container.
+White scale buildup on plumbing fixtures is often a good indicator of the presence of hard water.
+If you suspect that you have hard water, there is a low-tech way to test for it by shaking up a small amount of dish soap and water in a closed container.